Skip to main content

 Editor’s Insight

-The Lorier Hydra SIII rounds out this lineup with a complementary carry need.
+The Knife Court: Leatherman vs The People represents a different but complementary carry need — the kind of coverage that makes multi-item videos useful even when you already have most categories covered.
 A well-assembled EDC kit isn’t static; it responds to changing contexts, seasons, and daily requirements.
-Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing — not more gear, just better gear in the right category.
+Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing.

 Closing Remarks